What is Federated Identity Management?

 Just-In-Time Account Provisioning

-Just-In-Time account provisioning technique is used to setup an account for the user in an intermediary identity broker on the fly.
-Just-in-Time account provisioning is a key part of just-in-time account linking.
+The Just-In-Time account provisioning technique is used to set up an account for the user in an intermediary identity broker on the fly.
+Just-in-Time account provisioning is a key part of Just-in-time account linking.
+This concept is better illustrated in Figure 4.

 Figure 4: Federated login with just-in-time account provisioning